The conflict ground on.

 (2001 dating to 1993 M02492)

 These two early examples of murals displaying Gaelic culture were both in Ardoyne.
-Many more on this theme would follow in later years.
+Many more on this theme would follow in later years, attempting to assert a vision of Irishness not defined by the struggle against the Orange state and the British Army.

 The first shows a Gaelic footballer and camogie player.
 (Camogie is the women’s equivalent of hurling.)